-After attending the World Literature seminar and reading works by shcolars such as Damrotsch and Dimcok I thought it might be interesting to look for a parallel example in the other side of the Atlantic.
-Latin American literature have attracted me for long time, especially for its evocation of ancient cultures.
-But in Neruda’s Machu Picchu or Márques’s realismo mágico I could not find a significant use of ancient texts.
-During a semester in Madrid a tiny bibliographical note has sent me to look for unknown essay from 1935 La poesía indígena de México by Bernardo Ortiz de Montellano.
+After attending the World Literature seminar and reading works by scholars such as Damrotsch and Dimcok, I decided it would be interesting to look for a parallel example on the other side of the Atlantic.
+Latin American literature had attracted me for long time, especially due to its evocation of ancient cultures.
+But in Neruda’s Machu Picchu or Márques’s realismo mágico I could not find any significant use of ancient texts.
+During a semester in Madrid, a tiny bibliographical note inspired me to look for an unknown essay from 1935 by Bernardo Ortiz de Montellano, La poesía indígena de México.

-Unlike the Ugarith texts, the Indingenous texts of Mexico were available since the Spanish conquest.
-But many of the Mexican modern writers chose to ignore them, there is no indigenous poetry in Mexico, Jorge Cuesta claimed.
-The career of Bernardo Ortiz de Montellano, a poet and essayist, is a long endeavor to reject this notion, indigenous poetry not only exists, he claims, but can also guide the modern Mexican poet to write a truthful poetry.
+Unlike the Ugarith texts, the indigenous texts of Mexico had been available since the Spanish conquest.
+But many modern Mexican writers chose to ignore them: Jorge Cuesta, for example, claimed that there was no indigenous poetry in Mexico.
+The career of poet and essayist Bernardo Ortiz de Montellano, on the other hand, is a long endeavor to reject this notion: indigenous poetry not only exists, he claims, but can also guide the modern Mexican poet to write truthful poetry.
 In his poetry, Montellano internalized some aspects of the indigenous literature that he was so interested in.
-In the AECID library I could find some of the original editions of indigenous poetry that Montellano have read and was influenced by.
-Those texts, I discovered, can serve as a key for deciphering many of the most cryptic parts of Montellano´s poetry.
-Moreover, much of the main characters of Montellano’s poetry such as complicated imagism and extensive use of dreams could be traced back to this ancient literature.
+In the AECID Library, I was able to find some of the original editions of the indigenous poetry that Montellano had read and been influenced by.
+These texts, I discovered, serve as a key for deciphering many of the most cryptic parts of Montellano´s poetry.
+Moreover, many of the main characteristics of Montellano’s poetry, such as complicated imagism and the extensive use of dreams, can be traced back to this ancient literature.

-Ratosh and Montellano, although never have read each other’s work, represent striking similarities.
-They both focus on the ancient text poetic rather than its ideology or history and costumes.
-Although drawing inspirations from the ancient texts, they never forget their modern literary ambient and are assiduous readers of modern occidental literature.
-If I had “world enough and time” I would have like to explore the origins of this phenomenon.
-T.S Eliot called in 1919 for establishing an English literary tradition.
-Is it possible that young non-European writers saw it as a challenge for finding their own literary tradition?
+Ratosh and Montellano, although they never read each other’s work, illustrate striking similarities.
+They both focus on the ancient text’s poetics rather than its ideology or history and customs.
+Although drawing inspiration from the ancient texts, they never forget their modern literary ambience, and they are assiduous readers of modern occidental literature.
+If I had “world enough and time” I would have liked to explore the origins of this phenomenon.
+In 1919, T.S Eliot called for the establishing of an English literary tradition.
+Is it possible that young non-European writers saw it as a challenge to find their own literary tradition?

-Resurrection of dead texts is complicated task, during my work on my thesis I have pointed the various figures that were involved in the process: Historians, Philologists, Archeologist, Translators, Journal editors and so on.
-An understanding of the revival of non-European literary tradition will demand a thorough examination of the relationships between academics, poets and editors.
-Thus, following the consequences of the academic work on contemporary literary works.
+The resurrection of dead texts is a complicated task, and during my work on my thesis, I highlighted the various figures involved in the process: historians, philologists, archeologists, translators, journal editors and so on.
+An understanding of the revival of non-European literary traditions demands a thorough examination of the relationships between academics, poets and editors.
+This necessitates examination of the impact of academic work on contemporary literary works.

-Many of the issues that I have discussed in my thesis had been discussed before by Art history scholars.
-Picasso paintings from the early twentieth century, and Cocteau’s essay La rappel a l’ordre, expressed a wish to go backward.
-Not toward an imagined primitive paradise that is contrasted to the modern civilized world, as it was for the romanticists, but toward stable frames, toward source of inspiration, toward tradition.
-In my thesis I have demonstrated that literary models are to be found not only in the Iliad or the Aeneas but also in Mexican Cantos and Ugarit poems.
-Should we reconsider our perception of literary Modernism?
-Should we see it as a second renaissance, a more plural and varied one?
-One that let the dead speak?
+Many of the issues that I have discussed in my thesis have been discussed before by Art History scholars.
+Paintings by Picasso from the early twentieth century and Cocteau’s essay La rappel a l’ordre express a wish to go backward.
+Not toward an imagined primitive paradise that is contrasted with the modern civilized world, as it was for the romanticists, but toward stable frameworks, toward a source of inspiration, toward tradition.
+In my thesis I demonstrate that literary models are to be found, not only in the Iliad or the Aeneas, but also in the Mexican Cantos and Ugarith poems.
+The questions thus arise: Should we reconsider our perception of literary Modernism?
+Should we see it as a second renaissance – a more diverse and varied one, which lets the dead speak?